 12 miles east of Townsend

 We invite up to 8 guests to join us on horseback as we move cattle in and across the Big Belt Mountains.
 Enjoy tent camp accommodations and hearty chuck wagon meals.
 The cattle drive is accompanied by full-time ranch family, licensed outfitter, and wranglers.
-Drives are planned in 2012 for May 23-27, June 27-July 1, and August 1-5.
+Drives are planned in 2015 for June 24-28 and July 27-31.
 Learn about cattle ranching on a fourth generation ranch.
 May-August.

 Published: Fri Oct 14 16:32:00 MDT 2011.